COVID: Germany introduces new measures to curb the pandemic | DW | 18.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Chancellor Angela Merkel and the 16 state premiers have decided on fresh restrictions.
-Earlier parliament saw a heated debate over how best to respond to the dramatic increase in COVID infections.
+Parliament saw a heated debate over how best to respond to the dramatic increase in COVID infections.

 Chancellor Angela Merkel and her likely successor, Olaf Scholz, attended the Bundestag session on Thursday